Tara Westover is the youngest of seven children born to Val and LaRee Westover. She was born in the small farming community of Clifton Idaho in 1986.

 Tara took FIRST PLACE in the vocal division of the Fine Arts Competition hosted by the local school district.
 Her parents were very proud.
 Her father particularly loves to listen to his daughter sing.

 Tara attended BYU Idaho at the young age of 16 where she earned her bachelors degree.
-She went on to get her Masters from Cambridge University.
+She went on to get her Masters and PHD.